 We're excited to announce a feature that will make developing and debugging even easier for developers: Filtered Snapshots!
-You already know and love Snaplet for its ability to provide production-realistic data for your development environment, now we're taking it to the next level by enabling you to be super-granular about the exact data you capture into your snapshot.
+You already know and love Snaplet for its ability to provide production-like data for your development environment, now we're taking it to the next level by enabling you to be super-granular about the exact data you capture into your snapshot.

 How do filtered snapshot work?